-Diabetes Management for NYC Seniors: Smart Strategies for 2025
+Diabetes Management for NYC Seniors: Smart Strategies for 2026

-Diabetes Management for NYC Seniors is essential because city living brings both opportunities and challenges.
+Diabetes Management for NYC Seniors is essential in 2026 because city living brings both opportunities and challenges.
 In the heart of New York City, healthy aging requires a careful balance between nutrition, physical activity, and medical oversight.

 Why Diabetes Management Is Critical for NYC Seniors